department-of-veterans-affairs/va.gov-team/products/income-limits-app/research/2023-01-income-limits-usability/research-findings.md

      1. Outpatient and inpatient visits
      1. Prescriptions
      1. Travel pay (if applicable)
 7. On the intro page, lead with a clearer distinction between income limits and what factors make them relevant or not (e.g., "_Not everyone is affected by income limits._ You may be _automatically_ eligible for VA health care based on your VA disability rating, service history, or other factors.
 If you're not eligible based on these factors, you may still qualify if your income is within our limit.")
+More details may be needed, and this information should probably be in the app because the landing page is too long to understand, and Veterans may find this app via another path (i.e., google or sidebar link).
 7. Consider adding a qualifying question to the beginning of the income limits app to screen out people who have a service-connected disability rating of at least 50%.
 Given the long list of common and less-common reasons for income to not be a factor, should any of them be communicated within the app experience and/or added as a question?
 4. Add to the intro page how long to expect and what's needed so people know it's quick and easy (e.g., "Here’s what you’ll need to apply: your household income and number of dependents from the last year...", "It should take about 3 minutes.")
 5. Consider adding to the intro page some friendly encouragement/affirmation to use this tool to find out if you're eligible for VA health care.
-1. Consider clarifying in the content on the [Your health care costs page](https://www.va.gov/health-care/about-va-health-benefits/cost-of-care/) page that if your income is too high, applying for disability isn't necessarily the next step.
 2. Consider restructuring the content on the [Your health care costs page](https://www.va.gov/health-care/about-va-health-benefits/cost-of-care/) page to put all income limits info closer together and move one of the income limits app links closer to the top of page.

 ## Next Steps